-Siobhan was struggling, desperate to escape but trapped in a body that wouldn’t listen to her commands, as if she’d been drugged or partially paralyzed.
+Siobhan was struggling, desperate to escape but trapped in a body that wouldn’t listen to her commands.

-A bracing sting in her cheek provided a way out, and she woke with a gluttonous gasp of air, bolting upright in a bed she didn’t recognize—a room she didn’t recognize—with someone grasping her arms to her sides, restraining her!
+A bracing sting on her cheek provided a way out.
+She woke with a gluttonous gasp of air, bolting upright in a bed she didn’t recognize—a room she didn’t recognize—with someone holding her arms to her sides, restraining her!

-She panicked for a good few seconds, fighting against the shackling grip, letting out a low, panicked moan, and grasping around for her Conduit, which wasn’t there—until Damien’s familiar face and tired grey eyes resolved into coherence in front of her.
+She panicked for a good few seconds.
+Fighting against the shackling grip, she let out a low, panicked moan as she grasped around for her Conduit, which wasn’t there—until Damien’s familiar, if tired, face resolved into coherence in front of her.

-The sound of her other name helped to ground her, and she stopped struggling to escape, blinking rapidly into his reassuring gaze.
+The sound of her other name helped ground her, and she stopped struggling to escape, blinking rapidly at his reassuring grey eyes.

 “He was having a nightmare,” Damien said.
 “I tried to wake him, but he wouldn’t, so I tapped him—maybe a little too hard—on the cheek, and he woke up fighting and making these noises like he was hurt.”

 “No!”
 Sebastien snapped.
 “No calming potions.
 No sedatives.
 Not now, not ever.
 Never again!
 I—I have a bad reaction.”
-Professor Lacer must have transferred her to the infirmary after free-casting a sleep spell on her.
-She hadn’t had the opportunity to cast her dreamless sleep spell, and with the addition of the sedatives keeping her from waking herself up, she’d been trapped inside her own mind.
+Professor Lacer must have transferred her to the infirmary after free-casting that sleep spell on her.
+With the sedatives keeping her from waking herself up, she’d been trapped inside her own mind.
+With her nightmares.